wrynearson/jekyll-klise/_posts/2020-07-14-geneva-genova.md

 One final ice cream break in *Bagnasco* in a dive bar, and then one final col on our own before we would be guided to victory by Francesco's uncle Michele (another cycling enthusiast).

 I really don't remember that climb, but I remember when we made it to the top and saw Michele waiting for us.
 We were so drained, but so close that our spirits then rose after seeing him.
 We had one more "false flat" to push through.
 It's crazy how much control the mind has over the body.
-We flew through the final col of the trip, and saw our majestic descent into Castelvecchio.
+We flew through the final col of the trip, and saw our majestic descent into *Castelvecchio*.

 ![victory](../assets/img/2020-07-14-geneva-genova/29.jpg)